 We will lunch in Temple Bar with its cobble stone streets and delightful restaurants and shops.
 Our pub lunch at The Quay Restaurant will give you the quintessential Irish pub grub experience.
 After lunch there will be ample time to grab a few souvenirs.

 Our evening will include a wonderful dinner followed by one of Dublin’s most unique walking tours.
 The Literary Pub Crawl is a first-class tour that incorporates history, culture as well the literary trove of Irish works including Oscar Wilde and James Joyce.

 Day 3: Sunday (6/20)

 Day Three- After breakfast we will taxi to Kilmainham Goal, an iconic landmark where modern Irish impendence was sealed in 1916 with the execution of rebel leaders.
-This location served as a jail (goal) for centuries.
+This location served as a goal (jail) for centuries and is now a national landmark.
 The guided tour will touch on the many stories of this important building.

 After a break for lunch and given a bit of time to do some last-minute shopping, we will bring you back to Dublin airport for your return flight.

 Trips include all accommodations, all transportation (flight’s not included on international trips), entry to all sites and museums, all tours, all breakfasts and two additional meals (one lunch and one dinner).